mathcx/cubo/README.md

-# Calculating the cube of a value
+# Calculating the cube of the value
 System that receives a value and calculates the cube of the value.

 Install Dev C++;